-Comcast’s Xfinity internet service seems to be a bit broken nationwide this morning
+Comcast’s Xfinity internet service (and others) seem to be a bit broken nationwide this morning

 A tale of two chip stocks